 Well hey, I’m Jessica.
-To start, in May 2016 I graduated San Francisco State University with a bachelor’s in journalism.
+In May 2016 I graduated from San Francisco State University with a bachelor’s in journalism.

 I skipped my college graduation to spend a week in beautiful Cartagena, Colombia with my best friend and wore my graduation cap in the sea on graduation day instead.
 Graduation ceremonies are overrated, anyway.

-How long have you been vegetarian?
-Any other family members vegetarian?
-Why did you become vegetarian (dietary reasons, ethical reasons, etc.)?
+How long have you been a vegetarian?
+Are any other of your family members vegetarian?
+Why did you become a vegetarian (dietary reasons, ethical reasons, etc.)?

 I’ve been a vegetarian since I was four years old.

-Whereas Santa Cruz is known for its “hippies” – vegetarians, organic grocery stores, passive aggressive bumper stickers about being vegan, etc.– my parents started to raise me by eating meat.
+Though Santa Cruz is known for its “hippies” – vegetarians, organic grocery stores, passive-aggressive bumper stickers about being vegan, etc.– my parents started to raise me by eating meat.

 That’s how I ended up being a 25-year-old American who’s never had a hamburger!